 In addition to the beautiful contemporary wine estates in Provence, the region also houses a very special winery.
 We are going to visit a Roman wine farm.
 They make a series of wines according to Roman recipes and ancient production techniques.
 That will be a tasty visit!

 During the cooking week, we will have lunch and dinner at some lovely places.
 We are going to have lunch between the market stalls to enjoy beautiful regional products, we dine in a historical place, we taste a traditional Provencal meal and a complete Roman lunch is prepared for us!

 Experienced tour guide

-The cooking classes are arranged and taught by food historian Manon Henzen, the founder of eet!verleden.
-She has been teaching cooking classes for years and does research on the history of the French kitchen.
-She travels to France regularly for culinary inspiration.
-She knows where to find the best food spots and delicacies in Provence.
-Manon writes articles, cookbooks and blog posts about French cuisine regularly as well.
+The cooking classes are arranged and taught by me,food historian Manon Henzen, founder of eet!verleden (eat history in English).
+I have been teaching cooking classes for years and I research the history of French food and dining.
+I travel to France regularly for culinary inspiration and I know where to find the best food spots and delicacies in Avignon.
+I write articles, cookbooks and blog posts about French cuisine regularly as well.

-Day 1: Day of arrival.
-Getting to know each other and having dinner together.
+Day of arrival.
+Getting to know each other, apéro, and having dinner together.

 Shopping at a beautiful market, lunch with market purchases, Roman cooking class (dinner).

 Free morning, lunch (optional: prepare lunch), medieval cooking class (dinner).